Easter egg (media): In video games

 While Robinett's message in Adventure led to the first use of the phrase "Easter egg", Easter eggs were included in previous video games.
 The earliest known video game Easter egg is in Moonlander (1973), in which the player tries to land a spaceship on the Moon.
 If the player flies far enough horizontally, they encounter a McDonald's restaurant, and if they land next to it, an astronaut will visit it instead of standing next to the ship.
 Other early known Easter eggs include one in the first text adventure game, Colossal Cave Adventure (1976), from which Adventure was fashioned, which includes several secret words.
 One of these is "xyzzy", a command which enables the player to move between two points in the game world.
 According to research by Ed Fries, one of the earliest Easter eggs in a graphical video games could be found in Starship 1 (1977), programmed by Ron Milner.
 By triggering the cabinet's controls in the right order, the player can have the message "Hi Ron!" appear on the screen.
 Fries describes it as "the earliest arcade game yet known that clearly meets the definition of an Easter egg".
 The existence of this Easter egg was not published until 2017, leading Fries to suggest that, as more than one hundred arcade games predate Starship 1, earlier Easter eggs may still be undiscovered.
 Fries says that some Atari arcade cabinets were resold under the Kee Games label and include changes to the hardware that make the game appear different from the Atari version.
 Anti-Aircraft II (1975) includes a means to modify the circuit board to make the airplanes in the game appear as alien UFOs.
 Fries surmises that this feature may have been intended for a Kee Games release.
 For this reason, and because it requires a hardware modification, Fries questions whether it meets the definition of an Easter egg.
-In 2004, an Easter egg displaying programmer Bradley Reid-Selth's surname was found in Video Whizball (1978), a game for the Fairchild Channel F system.
+Multiple games released for the Fairchild Channel F, including Video Whizball (1978), were also have found to have easter eggs put in place by programmers Bradley Reid-Selth and Micheal K. Glass.

 Since Adventure, there has been a long history of video game developers placing Easter eggs in their games.
 Most Easter eggs are intentional—an attempt to communicate with the player or a way of getting even with management for a perceived slight.
 Easter eggs in video games take a variety of forms, from purely ornamental screens to aesthetic enhancements that change some element of the game during play.
 The Easter egg included in the original Age of Empires (1997) is an example of the latter; catapult projectiles are changed from stones to cows.